2002–2004 SARS outbreak: Hong Kong

 In February 2003, Liu Jianlun became Hong Kong's SARS index patient.
-He had come to attend a family wedding gathering; Liu was on the staff at Sun Yat-Sen Memorial Hospital in Guangzhou and had treated SARS patients.
+He and his wife had come to attend a wedding; Liu was on the staff at Sun Yat-Sen Memorial Hospital in Guangzhou and had treated SARS patients.

 On 21 February, Liu and his wife checked into room 911 on the ninth floor of the Metropole Hotel.
-Despite feeling ill he visited with his family and they traveled around Hong Kong.
-By the morning of 22 February, he knew he was very sick and walked to the Accident and Emergency Department of Kwong Wah Hospital to seek treatment.
+Despite feeling ill he and his family traveled around Hong Kong.
+By the morning of 22 February, he knew he was very ill and walked to the Accident and Emergency Department of Kwong Wah Hospital to seek treatment.
 He was treated by the triage nurse and doctor without protective measures even though a memorandum on surveillance of severe community-acquired pneumonia had been issued by the Hospital Authority of Hong Kong.
 After Liu's chest X-ray taken in Kwong Wah Hospital became available, staff became aware of the situation, wearing personal protective equipment and full isolation inside the ICU.
-He had not recovered and died on 4 March.
+He did not recover and died on 4 March.

 Liu is believed to have been a SARS super-spreader: 23 other Metropole guests developed SARS, including seven from the ninth floor.
 Liu's brother-in-law, who sought treatment in late February, was hospitalized in Kwong Wah Hospital on 1 March and died on 19 March.
 It is estimated that around 80% of the Hong Kong cases were due to Liu.

 Vietnam

 The virus was carried to Hanoi, Vietnam, by Chinese-American Johnny Chen, a resident of Shanghai who had roomed across the hall from Liu at the Metropole.
 He was admitted to the French Hospital of Hanoi on 26 February, where he infected at least 38 members of the staff.
-Even though he was evacuated to Hong Kong, he died on 13 March.
+Even though he was evacuated, he died on 13 March.
 Carlo Urbani, a World Health Organization (WHO) infectious disease specialist, was among the staff who examined Chen.
 Urbani observed that other hospital staff were already falling ill and realized that he was dealing with a new and dangerous disease.
 He himself became infected and died on 29 March.